Utah Ski and Snowboard Industry Announces 2011-12 Skier Day Visits

 For a complete history of Utah’s skier days visit http://www.skiutah.com/media/story_starters/utah-skier-days-table.

-For media information, contact Ski Utah Director of Communications Jessica Kunzer at 801.433.2016 or by email at firstname.lastname@example.org.
+For media information or interviews, contact Ski Utah Director of Communications Jessica Kunzer at 801.433.2016 or by email at firstname.lastname@example.org.